-According to cocktail historians, the time of the invention of the Canchánchara is most likely during the Ten Years' war.
+According to cocktail historians, the time of the invention of the Canchánchara was most likely during said Ten Years' war.
 In the latter, it was already widely available and quite well-known.

 The roots of the Canchánchara are tied tightly to the city of Trinidad.
 A town in a region that has a long history with slavery and was struggling to become independent.

-The traditional base of Canchánchara is Aguardiente.
-It was locally produced and widely available at the time the drink got created.
-Nowadays, it's getting harder and harder to buy Cuban Aguardiente as production volumes are low, and only a few people know what it is.
-Due to this limited availability, many bars in Cuba started using silver (plata) Rum instead.
+Yet, these days, it gets harder and harder to buy authentic Cuban Aguardiente as production volumes are low, and only a few people know what it is.
+Due to this limited availability, many bars in Cuba started using silver (Plata) Rum instead.

 Ingredients of a great Canchánchara

 The recipe is simple and reduced: Aguardiente, honey, and juice from limón criollo, also known as Mexican lime or key lime.
 As Aguardiente is often hard to get, you can also use clear Cuban Rum instead.

 What is Aguardiente?

-Generally, Aguardiente is a generic Spanish term for alcoholic beverages between 30% and 60% ABV.
-Cuban Aguardiente is a spirit made of sugar cane, similar to Rum.
+Regular Aguardiente is a generic Spanish term for alcoholic beverages between 30% and 60% ABV.
+Cuban Aguardiente, in turn, is a spirit made of sugar cane, similar to Rum.

 Jícaras - the traditional clay mugs

 Cuban slaves used to drink their Canchánchara from vessels made of the fruits from the Calabash trees.
-Only later, these vessels evolved into clay mugs you can see everywhere in Trinidad.
+Only later did these vessels evolve into the clay mugs you can see everywhere in Trinidad.